DevExpress/devextreme-angular-template/README.md

 ### Apply Theme Colors to Custom Elements

-You can use SASS variables defined in variables.base.scss and variables.additional.scss to apply theme color to custom elements.
+You can use SCSS variables defined in variables.base.scss and variables.additional.scss to apply a theme color to custom elements.

     // Your scss file
     @import "../../../themes/variables.base.scss";